Konstantīns Calko

-Konstantīns Calko (born 13 April 1994) is the first Latvian racing driver competing in the 24 Hours of Le Mans.
+Konstantīns Calko (born 13 April 1994) is a Latvian auto racing driver.
+He is the first Latvian racing driver to compete in the 24 Hours of Le Mans.

 Racing career

-Konstantins began his career in 2001 in karting.
+Clako began his career in 2001 in karting.
 Since then he became numerous Latvian champion in various karting categories.
 In 2011 he switched to the Baltic Touring Car Championship.
-Next year Calko raced in Radical European Masters and secured Champion title in Supersports category as well took World Vice-Champion title in DD2 category in Rotax Grand Finals held in Portimao In 2013 Calko made his World Touring Car Championship debut with Campos Racing driving a SEAT León WTCC in the last round in Macau.
+The next year, Calko raced in Radical European Masters and secured Champion title in Supersports category as well took World Vice-Champion title in DD2 category in Rotax Grand Finals held in Portimao In 2013, Calko made his World Touring Car Championship debut with Campos Racing driving a SEAT León WTCC in the last round in Macau.

-In February 2015 it was announced that he would make his European Le Mans Series debut with SVK by Speed Factory driving a Ginetta LMP3.
-Finished season on 3rd.
+In February 2015, it was announced that Calko would make his European Le Mans Series debut with SVK by Speed Factory driving a Ginetta LMP3.
+He finished season on third.

-In 2017 Calko fulfilled his life dream and competed in 2017 24 Hours of Le Mans race with ARC Bratislava.
-Though technical failures with the car prevented to reach high results.
-After few months later in Asian Le Mans Series 2017/2018 season together with the same team Calko finished 3rd in championship.
+In 2017, Calko fulfilled his life dream and competed in 2017 24 Hours of Le Mans race with ARC Bratislava, although technical failures with the car prevented to reach high results.
+After few months later in Asian Le Mans Series 2017/2018 season, together with the same team, Calko finished third in championship.

-In 2018 together with Red Camel Jordans team won Creventic 24H Silverstone overall and TCE class.
+In 2018, Calko, together with Red Camel Jordans team, won the Creventic 24H Silverstone both overall and in the TCE class.